 Title: To add the player to WordPress use and add a title.

 It’s always a good idea to have an alternate way to access multimedia.
 We suggest adding a link to the video on YouTube or other service.

 This feature can display the latest Tweets from your Twitter account within the sidebar of your WordPress site.
 You can email us your Twitter account information if you are interested in enabling this feature.
-We will help make sure it is accessible by increasing the color contrast.
 You will need to follow these instructions to make images in Twitter posts accessible.

 Find more plugins and widgets for our WordPress sites.